AaroKoinsaari/movie-database/README.md

    </dependency>
    ```

-This dependency should match the groupId, artifactId, and version specified in the Maven install command.
+   Make sure the groupId, artifactId, and version match what you used in the Maven install command.

 ### Building and Running the Application